MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/integrate-with-microsoft-teams.md

    ![Search returns a list of records](media/teams-bot-search.png "Search returns a list of records")

 6. The details of the selected record are displayed in the personal app bot.
 You can select an activity to view and edit related record details.
-For example, by selecting **Opportunity**, you'll see a related opportunity for the account.
+For example, select **Show Opportunities** to see opportunities for this account.

    ![See related details](media/teams-bot-record-detail.png "See related details")